Salman2301/wix-alert-component/README.md

   13. Drag the element to (Header or Footer) or check "Show on all page" to set the element globally

   Using Server URL
-   you can skip the 5, 6, 7, 8, 9, 10, 11
+   you can skip 5-11 steps and by using the server URL option after point 4,

-   And use the server URL option
+   JS file is hosted in [jsdelivr](https://www.jsdelivr.com/)

-   JS file is hosted in jsdelivr
+   Paste the below link and continue from step 12

-   Paste the below link and continue changing the tag name on step 12 [https://cdn.jsdelivr.net/gh/salman2301/wix-alert-component@master/build/index.js](https://cdn.jsdelivr.net/gh/salman2301/wix-alert-component@master/build/index.js)
+   [https://cdn.jsdelivr.net/gh/salman2301/wix-alert-component@master/build/index.js](https://cdn.jsdelivr.net/gh/salman2301/wix-alert-component@master/build/index.js)

 ## Available Atrributes